taskcluster/taskcluster-worker/docs/engine-flow.md

 `Sandbox.WaitForResult()`, this invalidates the `Sandbox` object and frees all resources held by the sandbox or transfers these resources to the `ResultSet`.

-The `ResultSet` object offers method for extracting results from the task execution.
+The `ResultSet` object offers methods for extracting results from the task execution.
 Notably `ResultSet.Success()` which returns if the execution was successful, typically, equivalent to exit-code zero.
 As with the sandbox all methods must be thread-safe, as they may be called by multiple plugins